 We welcome your child, the newest member of our family, and we receive with joy this precious gift of life from God.
 As parent(s) it will be your duty to bring up your child in the Faith but, as a community, we are here to support you in that role by offering our assistance.
 During the Baptism ceremony and in the presence of the community of the faithful, you and the child’s Godparents will profess on behalf of your child the Faith of the Church.
 It is a responsibility you are accepting and expressing in the Faith and Tradition of the Catholic Church.
 There is no reason to be afraid.
 It is a special occasion of joy and gratitude to God for your child.

 If you wish to have your child baptised then please see the Parish Priest, at Mass at the weekend.
 Mass times are: 6pm on Saturday evening and 10.30am on Sunday morning.
 This is an opportunity to introduce yourselves in person rather than just by email or phone.
 He will then arrange to meet with you to get further details and to arrange the Baptism Preparation.

 At least one parent must be a baptised Catholic and you will normally need to be residing in the Parish or be regularly attending Mass in the Parish.
 If in doubt please come along and ask.

-Baptisms take place on Sunday at 12noon or occasionally (upon request) within the 10.30am Mass itself.
+Baptisms take place on Sunday after Mass and occasionally (upon request) within the 10.30am Mass itself.